Company Number: 4413282

 (b) that person’s vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting.

-13.3 The Board may make whatever arrangements it considers appropriate to enable those attending a National Council meeting to exercise their rights to speak or vote at it.
+13.4 The Board may make whatever arrangements it considers appropriate to enable those attending a National Council meeting to exercise their rights to speak or, if applicable, vote at it.

 14. QUORUM FOR NATIONAL COUNCIL MEETINGS

-14.2 Ten members, each of whom is entitled to vote on the business to be transacted and is present at a National Council meeting in person or by proxy, are a quorum.
+14.2 Ten Delegates, each of whom is entitled to vote on the business to be transacted and is present at a National Council meeting in person or by proxy, are a quorum.

 15. CHAIRING NATIONAL COUNCIL MEETINGS

-15.1 The Chairman shall chair National Council meetings if present and willing to do so.
+15.1 The Chair shall chair National Council meetings if present and willing to do so.

-15.2 If the post of Chairman is vacant, or if the Chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a National Council meeting was due to start—
+15.2 If the post of Chair is vacant, or if the Chair is unwilling to chair the meeting or is not present within ten minutes of the time at which a National Council meeting was due to start:

 (b) (if no directors are present), the meeting,

-must appoint a director or member to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting.
+must appoint a director or member to chair the meeting, and the appointment of the chair of the meeting must be the first business of the meeting.

-15.3 The person chairing a meeting in accordance with this Article is referred to as "the chairman of the meeting".
+15.3 The person chairing a meeting in accordance with this Article is referred to as "the chair of the meeting".